Scalr/terraform-scalr-migrate-tfc/README.md

 The tool supports multiple ways to provide authentication tokens:

 ### Command line arguments:
+Note: The Scalr and TFC tokens can be set as environment variables (see below)
 ```bash
 ./migrate.sh --tfc-token "your-token" --tfc-organization="my-org" --scalr-hostname "account.scalr.io" --scalr-token "your-token"
 ```